exercism/deprecated-mentors/tracks/ruby/exercises/two-fer/README.md

 ### Common suggestions
 - Suggest using a default value instead of any form of conditionals.
-- People often set the default of `name` to be `nil`.
+- People often set the default of `name` to `nil`.
 Ask if there is something they could do with the default value to avoid the conditional and make their code simpler.
 - Suggest to remove `return`
 - Use `def` with parentheses, because of the parameter.
+- Check if the BookKeeper module is present and the comment removed.
+- Some people need help with running the tests.

 ### Talking points
 - Implicit returns
 - Default values
 - String interpolation (http://ruby-for-beginners.rubymonstas.org/bonus/string_interpolation.html)
 - Style preferences.
-With everything else in order, this is a good opportunity to talk about style conventions like indentation, parameter parenthesis in method declarations and removing redundant comments. https://github.com/rubocop-hq/ruby-style-guide
+This exercise is a good opportunity to talk about style conventions like indentation, parameter parenthesis in method declarations and removing redundant comments. https://github.com/rubocop-hq/ruby-style-guide
 Given the place in the curriculum, it may be worth to not going to deep, and to not addressing points that are controversial or personal preference.